Elderly man with dementia and Lyme disease hugging his wife.

 Lyme Disease or Dementia?
 A Case of Reversible Cognitive Decline

-Cognitive decline may not be dementia
+Cognitive decline may not always be dementia — in some cases the cause is infection.

-Some cases may be reversible
+Some cases of dementia-like illness may be reversible with appropriate antibiotic treatment.

-The authors describe a case in which a 75-year-old man with suspected dementia was referred to an Alzheimer’s Disease Care Unit but later tested positive for Lyme disease.
+A 75-year-old man with suspected dementia was referred to an Alzheimer’s Disease Care Unit but later tested positive for Lyme disease.

 When Symptoms Don’t Fit Typical Dementia